Medical malpractice cases in Ohio can get complicated quickly. Our Dayton medical malpractice lawyers at KNR will talk with you and review your claim.

 A lot can go wrong during pregnancy and birth.
 Women need consistent care and monitoring.
 If a physician or nurse doesn’t closely monitor a pregnant woman or notice signs of a condition or fetal distress, the effect can be serious.
 The woman could experience pregnancy complications, which could lead to miscarriage or premature birth.
 The infant could be hurt in vitro or during birth, which can lead to oxygen deprivation, Cerebral Palsy, facial paralysis, brachial plexus, broken bones, and spinal cord injuries.

-If you were injured by a careless or reckless medical provider, talk with a Dayton medical malpractice lawyer right away.
+If you were injured by a careless or reckless medical provider, talk with a Dayton medical malpractice attorney right away.

 The law may give you a right to compensation for your: